alenn-m/rgen/README.md

 Possible values are: `belongsTo, belongsToMany, hasMany`.\
 **Warning:** IDs are not created automatically.
 For example if *User* has many *Posts*, you have to add *UserID*\
 field to *Post* model.
-#### SkipController
+#### OnlyModel
-SkipController is a boolean value which indicates if you want to create a controller for specific model.\
+OnlyModel is a boolean value which indicates if you want to only create a model.\
+The default value is **false**.
+#### Public
+Public is a boolean value which indicates if given resource is public or not.
+The term "public" means that users don't have to login to access particular resource.
-The default value is **true**.\
+The default value is **false**.
-If the SkipController is false then only a model will be created.

 ### File structure